borenstein-lab/MIMOSA2shiny/docs/settings.md

 ## Metabolomics Data
 Select your metabolite data format, and upload the corresponding data file.
 Metabolite data can be generated using any platform but should consist of identified metabolite abundances (preferably specified as KEGG Compound IDs)

 Select whether the metabolite data should be log transformed.
-We recommend this option if your metabolite measurements tend to have highly skewed distributions (for example, if your study consists of two sample groups and one has higher variation than the other).
+We recommend this option if your metabolite measurements tend to have highly skewed distributions (for example, if your study consists of two sample groups and one has greater variability than the other).
 You may find it useful to examine the CMP-Metabolite comparison results with and without log transformation.

 ## Algorithm Settings

-Select whether to compare metabolic potential (CMP) and metabolite levels using ordinary least-squares regression or rank-based regression.
+Select whether to compare metabolic potential (CMP) and metabolite levels using ordinary least-squares regression (OLS) or rank-based regression.
 We generally recommend rank-based regression as it can detect metabolite relationships more robustly and sensitively across a wider variety of data distributions (see the manuscript).
 However, for rank-based regression, the contributions of individual taxa to the model fit are calculated using a permutation-based approach, which greatly increases the analysis runtime.
 Therefore, when this option is selected, MIMOSA2 will only calculate taxonomic contributors for metabolites with a model p-value less than 0.1 (rather than all metabolites).
 You also have the option to skip